 Dr. Sandau is currently the sole proprietor of Chemistry Matters and is an Adjunct Professor in the Engineering Department at the University of Calgary where he lectures on the subject of environmental forensics.

-Chemistry Matters, Calgary, Alberta, Canada
+Chemistry Matters, Calgary, AB, Canada